Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 Size Of The Habitat

-A shallow water dish is a must component of the tarantula habitat.
+A shallow water dish is a must-have component of the tarantula habitat.

 Substrate Requirements